jjinking/learn-haskell/NOTES.md

 ### Tuples

-- Type is determined by how many elements are inside, unlike lists
-  - Functions for 2-tuples don't work for 3-tuples
+- Type is determined by how many elements are inside, unlike lists; Functions for 2-tuples don't work for 3-tuples

 - A tuple doesn't necessarily contain a homogenous set of elements